dan-koller/React-Minesweeper/README.md

 npm start
 ```

+The app and demo are using the development build of React.
+Note that this build is not suitable for production.
+Make sure to [use the production build](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build) before deployment.

 ## How to play

 This game follows the basic principe of the original Minesweeper from Windows (except that you can land on a mine